Concordium/concordium.github.io/source/smart-contracts-v0/tutorials/piggy-bank/writing.rst

    #[init(contract = "PiggyBank")]

-The init function takes a single argument, ``ctx: &impl HasInitContext``, which is a zero-sized struct with a number of getter functions for accessing information about the current context, such as the account that invoked this contract, the supplied arguments and information about the state of the blockchain.
+The init function takes a single argument, ``ctx: &impl HasInitContext``, which is a trait with a number of getter functions for accessing information about the current context, such as the account that invoked this contract, the supplied arguments and information about the state of the blockchain.